projectbuendia/client/README.md

 You can run just the tests in a single file, or run all the tests under a given folder (such as the `androidTest/java` folder for all the tests in the entire project).
 In the Project pane, right-click a file or folder, choose **Create Run Configuration**, and then choose **Android Tests** (the one with the icon containing the little green Android robot).
 For the **Specific instrumentation runner**, select `GoogleInstrumentationTestRunner`.
 Then you can run or debug this configuration to run the tests.
 In the run configuration, you can choose the Target Device (**USB device** to use an attached tablet, or **Emulator** to use an emulator).

-## Building from the command line
+## Android SDK packages

-If you need to build the client just from the command line:
+If you're using Android Studio, you don't need to worry about this; it will take care of installing the necessary SDK packages (see Android Studio project setup above).
+You only need to do this if you want to build the client from the command line.

+The set of Android SDK packages needed to build the client is:

+  * Android SDK Platform 5.0.1 (API level 21)
-1. Install the necessary Android SDK packages:
+  * Android SDK Build-tools, revision 19.1
+  * Android Support Library, revision 23
+  * Android Support Repository, revision 17

+You can install them using the graphical Android SDK Manager at `$ANDROID_HOME/tools/android`, or with the command:

-        /opt/android-sdk-linux/tools/android update sdk --no-ui --all --filter android-21,build-tools-19.1.0,extra-android-support,extras-android-m2repository,platform-tools
+    $ANDROID_HOME/tools/android update sdk --no-ui --all --filter android-21,build-tools-19.1.0,extra-android-support,extras-android-m2repository,platform-tools

-2. Then run gradle from the root of the client repository:

-        ./gradlew clean assembleDebug
+`ANDROID_HOME` is usually `/opt/android-sdk-linux` on a Linux machine and `~/Library/Android/sdk` on a Mac.

-3. The resulting apk will be at `app/build/outputs/apk/app-debug.apk`.
+To build the client from the command line, go to the root of your client repository and run `./gradlew clean assembleDebug`.
+The resulting apk will be at `app/build/outputs/apk/app-debug.apk`.

 ## Hardware